Licchavi Lyceum

 19. Which of the following statements concerning Tinsukia district of Assam is/are correct?

-(i) It is the easternmost district of Assam, surrounded by Arunachal Pradesh from three sides.
+(i) It is the Easternmost district of Assam having surrounded by Arunachal Pradesh from three sides.

-(iii) The Dhola-Sadiya Bridge, known as Bhupen Hazarika Setu, is constructed on the River Lohit in this district.
+(iii) The Dhola-Sadiya Bridge, which is well-known as Bhupen Hazarika Setu, is constructed on the River Lohit located in this district.

 (iv) The Maguri Motapung Beel is located in this district.